-Some patients as young as five or six years old may benefit from an early or first phase of orthodontic treatment.
+Some patients as young as five or six years old may benefit from early or phase one orthodontics in Grayslake, IL.
 The American Association of Orthodontists recommends that all children have an exam with an orthodontist by their seventh birthday.
 This is the age when the first adult teeth are erupting in the mouth and developing jaw and bite issues may start to show themselves.

 Some of the most common problems that are treated are crossbites, underbites, severe crowding, severe protrusion, very deep overbites, dental habits (such as thumb sucking, tongue thrusting, etc.), space loss due to the early loss of baby teeth, or dental eruption issues.
 Also, other types of problems such as missing teeth should be addressed early so the appropriate treatment can be discussed and planned early on.

 Many different types of treatment can be used to help correct early issues.
 Dr. Ben utilizes the best possible treatment for each case depending on the exact problem.
 For example, some situations only require an expander, some can be fixed with limited braces, and others can be corrected with special retainers.
 Combinations of these interventions can be used as well.

 In some cases, extractions of baby teeth are used as a part of treatment.
 This is most common in cases where there is severe crowding, but there are other indications as well.
 Sometimes baby teeth will prevent permanent teeth from erupting, or cause teeth to erupt in the wrong place.
 In severe situations, this can damage the permanent teeth or compromise the health of the gums and jaw bone.
 This type of damage is often permanent.
 If an extraction is recommended, Dr. Ben will give a very thorough explanation and go over the benefits.
 An extraction may be done by either a general dentist, a pediatric dentist, or an oral surgeon.